-Friday, 11 November 1831, at Hiram, Ohio (Johnson home).
+This revelation was received on Friday, 11 November 1831, at Hiram, Ohio (Johnson home).

-The November conference decided to print 10,000 copies of the modern revelations.
+The 1 November conference committed to print 10,000 copies of the modern revelations.
 Joseph Smith spent the first few days of November editing and preparing them.
 Oliver Cowdery had been tasked with carrying the revelations to Missouri for the printing of the Book of Commandments (D&C 68:32), along with funds to help pay for the printing and other expenses in Zion.
-After a brief conference held on 11 November 1831 to determine whether Reynolds Cahoon should go to Zion or not, D&C 69 was received, saying that to provide company and protection, John Whitmer was asked to journey with Oliver Cowdery to Missouri.
+After a brief conference held on 11 November 1831 to determine if Reynolds Cahoon should go to Zion,1 D&C 69 was received, saying that to provide company and protection, John Whitmer was asked to journey with Oliver Cowdery to Missouri and to expand his role as Church historian in the process.2

 The oldest copy is found in Revelation Book 1 (between 11-20 Nov 1831).
-It was first published as Section 28 in the 1835 and then the 1844 Doctrine and Covenants.
+It was first published as Section 28 in 1835 and then the 1844 Doctrine and Covenants.